meesvandongen/just-one-cf/docs/technical-architecture.md

 - **Permission Validation**: Ensures only the host can execute administrative actions
 - **Host Transfer**: If the host leaves, automatically promotes another player
 - **Phase Transitions**: Manages flow between lobby, rounds, and set completion including the duplicate checking phase
+- **Guesser Rotation**: Automatically selects the next player in sequence to be the guesser each round
 - **Checker Selection**: Automatically selects the next player in rotation (who will be the guesser in the following round) to review clues for duplicates
 - **Set Completion**: Detects when set target is reached and transitions to set-end phase
 - **Duplicate Elimination**: Removes identical clues automatically, then allows manual review
 - **Score Tracking**: Maintains set score and round history
+- **Timer Management**: Host manages timer state and broadcasts updates to all players

 ## The useGameRoom Hook